-Toyin Odutola is a contemporary artist who focuses on identity and the sociopolitical concept of skin color through her pen and ink drawings.
+Toyin Ojih Odutola is a contemporary artist who focuses on the sociopolitical construct of skin color through her multimedia drawings.
 Her work explores her personal journey of having been born in Nigeria then moving and assimilating into American culture in conservative Alabama.
 "I’m doing black on black on black, trying to make it as layered as possible in the deepness of the blackness to bring it out.
 I noticed the pen became this incredible tool.
-The black ballpoint [pen] ink on blackboard would become cooper tone and I was like 'wow, this isn’t even black at all!'
+The black ballpoint [pen] ink on blackboard would become copper tone and I was like 'wow, this isn’t even black at all!'
 The black board was like this balancing platform for the ink to become something else.
-I instantly recognized this notion, of how we think something is a certain way and in reality it is something else…” Odutola says in an August 2013 interview about the show, My Country Has No Name in the International Review of African American Art.
+I instantly recognized this notion, of how we think something is a certain way and in reality it is something else…” Ojih Odutola says in an August 2013 interview about the show, My Country Has No Name in the International Review of African American Art.

-Odutola has participated in several group shows including Ballpoint Pen Drawing Since 1950, Aldrich Contemporary Art Museum (2013), Fore, Studio Museum in Harlem (2012), The Moment for Ink, Chinese Cultural Center, San Francisco (2013), and The Progress of Love, Menil Collection, Houston (2012).
-A recent graduate of the California College of Arts MFA program (2012), Odutula’s work is already in major museum collections including the Birmingham Museum of Art, AL and The National Museum of African Art, Smithsonian Institution, Washington, D.C.
+Ojih Odutola has participated in several group shows including Disguise: Masks and Global African Art, Brooklyn Museum (2015), Ballpoint Pen Drawing Since 1950, Aldrich Contemporary Art Museum (2013), Fore, Studio Museum in Harlem (2012), The Moment for Ink, Chinese Cultural Center, San Francisco (2013), and The Progress of Love, Menil Collection, Houston (2012).
+A 2012 graduate of the California College of Arts MFA program, Ojih Odutula’s work is already in major museum collections including the Birmingham Museum of Art, AL and The National Museum of African Art, Smithsonian Institution, Washington, D.C.